 Project Discovery Scholarship

-Open to any senior who has participated in the Fairfax County Public Schools Project Discovery Program through College Access Fairfax at Hayfield, Robinson, West Potomac or Mount Vernon.
+Open to any senior who has participated in the Fairfax County Public Schools Project Discovery Program through College Access Fairfax at any official Project Discovery school (Robinson, Hayfield, West Potomac, Edison, Mount Vernon).
 An essay is required.

 “Last Dollar” Scholarships

 Two $1000 scholarships will be awarded to students with demonstrated financial need, as shown by the FAFSA Student Aid Report.
 Priority is given to students whose Expected Family Contribution is $1500 or less.
 An essay is required.